muktyas/darkdust/README.md

 # darkdust
-gtk2 theme using only pixmaps engine
+gtk2 theme using only pixmaps engine, based on startdust_dark from puppy linux